-Bulgarian food has been greatly influenced by Turkish and Greek cuisines but has also added a unique twist to almost every meal served on their lands.
+Bulgarian food has been greatly influenced by Turkish and Greek cuisines.
+The different taste of Bulgarian people has also added a unique twist to almost every meal served on their lands.

 Table Etiquette: What To Do And What Not

 Ordering and serving food: there’s no particular order in which ordered dishes will arrive.
-The dish, which is prepared first, will be first served, there’s no waiting for everyone’s food to be ready and served at the same time.
+The dish, which is prepared first, will be first served.
+There’s no waiting for everyone’s food to be ready and served at the same time.
 This means that people will start eating the moment their food arrives, hence they’ll offer to share if yours hasn’t been served just yet.

 Culture Of Eating: A Typical Celebration In Bulgaria

-So you’ve been invited to celebrate with your (new) Bulgarian friends.
+So, you’ve been invited to celebrate with your (new) Bulgarian friends.

-Your plate will be served full.
-No, not just full, there will be a huge mountain of freshly prepared Bulgarian food for you to devour.
+No, scratch that.
+Not just full, but overflowing with a huge mountain of freshly prepared Bulgarian food for you to devour.
 And as soon as you start seeing the bottom of the plate, more food will be put on the table.

-Because, you see, in Bulgaria, the typical aperitif is usually a rakia – strong, 40%+ alcohol drink.
-Don’t even think of drinking it like a shot, with your empty stomach you’ll collapse before they start serving the food.
-Instead, sip it slowly and wait for the starters, usually several kinds of salads, dips and pickled vegetables, to arrive.
+Because, you see, in Bulgaria, the typical aperitif is usually rakia – a strong, 40% or more alcohol drink.
+Don’t even think of drinking it like a shot!
+With your empty stomach, you’ll collapse before they start serving the food.
+Instead, sip it slowly and wait for the starters (usually several kinds of salads, dips, and pickled vegetables) to arrive.

 Towards the end of the main dish, people around you may switch to drinking beer.
 Now, don’t ask me why they didn’t just start with beer and stuck to it during the whole meal.
 It’s a mystery to me as well.
 That’s how complicated this is – even a Bulgarian like myself doesn’t quite get it…

-You’ve made it through the main dish and all the beverages and you can still stand up and are articulate enough to engage in the conversations around you.
+Back to you now.
+You’ve made it through the main dish and all the beverages and you can still stand up.
+More importantly, you are articulate enough to engage in the conversations around you.

 In case the feast you’ve been invited to has started at lunch, by the time you get to your coffee it’s already dinner time.
 Don’t make the mistake of staying for dinner.
-Just take your goodbyes and walk to your accommodation, if possible.
+Just take your goodbyes and walk to your accommodation.
+If possible.

 Warnings About Spoilt Food And Dangerous Drinks

 Using common sense and sitting at a table in a restaurant, which already has several guests and looks clean, is in most cases enough to save you from trouble.
 If the food, served to your table, doesn’t look fresh – return it immediately.

-There have been cases of fake alcohol being served, the consequences of which range from a bad hangover the next day to permanent blindness.
+There have been cases of fake alcohol being served, the consequences of which range from a bad hangover the next day to permanent blindness!
 Sticking to beer and wine is hence much safer, as the worst that can happen with these drinks is to receive them watered down.

-Another fair warning, especially when drinking home-made high percentage alcohol beverages, is that even if they taste smooth and don’t burn your insides immediately, chances are their alcohol percentage is 50, 60 or even 70 in some regions.
-So having more than a small glass, no matter what your host insists, can end with a terrible hangover or even a hospital visit.
+Another fair warning, especially when drinking home-made high percentage alcohol beverages, is that even if they taste smooth and don’t burn your insides immediately, chances are their alcohol percentage is 50, 60, or even 70 in some regions.
+So, having more than a small glass, no matter what your host insists, can end with a terrible hangover or even a hospital visit.

 Yet I hope you’ve learned at least a few basic rules on what to order and how to consume Bulgarian food.

-I hope you’ll agree that Bulgarian food is a good reason to visit Bulgaria and I’ll be very happy if you one day share your (hopefully positive!) experience.
+I hope you’ll agree that Bulgarian food is a good reason to visit Bulgaria and I’ll be very happy if one day you share your (hopefully positive!) experience.